simrit1/Earthquakes-Magnitude-Predictor/README.md

 * ETL : extract, transform and load data to a MongoDB NoSQL database
 * Prediction of 2017 magnitudes using Spark MLib
-* Data visualisation with Bookeh
+* Creation of a dashboard for data visualisation with Bookeh
+* Dashboard server using Flask

 ### DATA

-Magnitude measurments dating back to 1965
+1965-2016 Magnitude measurments of earthquakes